NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

     div: document.getElementById('player'), // Mandatory
     src: 'URL video', // Mandatory
     adsDelay: number, // Optional, used to add a delay before the ad starts playing.
 Specified in milliseconds
     adsMode: string, // Optional, used to select the ad library.
-Can be NexPlayer's, IMA's or PAL's.
+Can be 'ima', 'pal' or 'default'.
     addRequestFilter: Function, // Optional, used for give filters to the drm request
     autoplay: true, // Optional
     callbacksForLogger: callback, // Optional callback called with the logger instances